 Castleton theater students participate in the Kennedy Center American College Theater Festival in competitions for acting, stage management, and designs in lighting, sound, set, and make-up.

-Theater is a challenging and competitive field.
+Theater arts is a challenging and competitive field.
 We provide training and experience to show your talent in its most exceptional light.

 Castleton graduates have been successful on and off stage in summer theater, Off-Broadway, television, film, and educational theater, as well as in graduate school.